Click here to download this bio in PDF format

 Serafin Ensemble takes its name from master violin maker, Sanctus Serafin, who in 1728 crafted the violin currently played by Serafin founder and Artistic Director, Kate Ransom.
 The Serafin String Quartet thrived for over two decades thanks, in part, to generous support from Dr. William J. Stegeman, Ph.D.

-Copyright © 2019, Serafin String Quartet.
+Copyright © 2020, Serafin Ensemble.
 All Rights Reserved.